prb28/vscode-amiga-assembly/README.md

 [![Coverage Status](https://coveralls.io/repos/github/prb28/vscode-amiga-assembly/badge.png?branch=master)](https://coveralls.io/github/prb28/vscode-amiga-assembly?branch=master)

 # Amiga Assembly for Visual Studio Code
-Amiga Assembly for Visual Studio Code is a extension to support assembly language for the Amiga Motorolla 68000 machines and emulators.
+Amiga Assembly for Visual Studio Code is a extension to support assembly language for the Amiga Motorola 68000 machines and emulators.

 Visit the [WIKI](https://github.com/prb28/vscode-amiga-assembly/wiki) pages to discover all the features and get the documentation.

 **For an easy startup try the** [Example workspace Bundle](https://github.com/prb28/vscode-amiga-wks-example/releases).

-## New in 0.12.0
+## New in 0.13.0
-- Evaluate variables values in source development and debug
-- Set a prefered comment and/or instruction position while formatting a source
-- Provide outline information
+- Display used/free registers in selected codeblock
+- Hierarchical Outline

 ### Other features
 ### Run and Debug with FS-UAE